 If you are entitled to NHS treatment this will cover you for:

-- Consulting a doctor/GP and most other GP services (eg visiting a doctors’ surgery or clinic)
+- Consulting a doctor/GP and most other GP services (for example visiting a doctors’ surgery or clinic).

 You are likely to pay extra for:

-- Some GP services (eg vaccinations for travel and getting a sickness certificate)
+- Some GP services (for example vaccinations for travel and getting a sickness certificate).